 How Deep Point Of View Works

 It’s hard to justify a point of view character keeping a secret from the reader in first person POV, but especially so in deep point of view.
-In Deep POV, everything the character knows, sees, hears, tastes, touches, intuits, feels, etc. should be known to the reader.
+In Deep POV, everything the character knows, sees, hears, tastes, touches, intuits, feels, etc. that’s relevant to the scene/story should be known to the reader.
 (Filtered through what’s important to the character in any scene.)
-That’s all the reader knows, so this is limiting, but it does mean you can’t have your point of view character know something and keep that from the reader.
-The reader will legitimately feel cheated.
+Some find this extremely constraining and limiting.
+If your point of view character knows something and keeps that from the reader, the reader will legitimately feel cheated.

 Maintaining Suspense In Deep Point Of View